TranquilMarmot/YarnLoom/CONTRIBUTING.md

 ## Requirements

-To develop this project, you need to have the following installed:
+To run this project from source, you need to have the following installed:

 - [Visual Studio Code](https://code.visualstudio.com/)
 - [node.js and npm](https://nodejs.org/en/)